vangj/jbayes/README.md

 double[] probs3 = n3.probs();
 ```

-You can also use jbayes to save generate data as a CSV file.
+You can also use jbayes to save generated data from the BBN as a CSV file.

 ```
 g.setSaveSamples(true); //stores samples in memory!